 Pre-Conversion Bedroom 19 2-bedroom units Post-Conversion Bedroom 19 2-bedroom units waiting list for Eastwood Court will be moved onto a Home Forward project based voucher site-based waiting list for Eastwood Court.
 The applicants will retain their original date and time of application, and will be subject to the preferences available under the PBV site-based waiting list for Eastwood Court.

-Type 12 3-bedroom units

-Type 12 3-bedroom units

-1 3-bedroom accessible

-1 3-bedroom accessible
+1 3-bedroom accessible 1 3-bedroom accessible

 Transfer of Waiting List Upon conversion to RAD, applicants on Home Forward's public housing site-based